 American Bullies have short hair that doesn’t need much grooming, despite regular brushing.

-Brushing your dog weekly and shampooing him every two or three months is all you need to do to keep his coat looking shiny and healthy.
+Brushing your pup weekly and shampooing him every two or three months is all you need to do to keep his coat looking shiny and healthy.

 It’s a good idea to take out pet insurance for your American Bully to assist you with covering any unexpected medical costs.

-Contingent upon the amount you’re willing to spend, you can get plans that cover only unanticipated accidents or more comprehensive cover that incorporates routine vet visits and health problems.
+Contingent upon the amount you’re willing to spend, you can get plans that cover only unanticipated accidents or more comprehensive coverage that incorporates routine vet visits and health problems.